Livelandr/GmodNextbotGenerator/README.md

 # GmodNextbotGenerator

-Very easy program to generate your custom nextbots!
+Very easy, one file program to generate your custom nextbots!